Companion book now available!

 Elder

 An office and title given to young men before they embark on their two year missionary stint.
-It is also used as a general term for most men in influential positions in the church other than Bishops, including apostles.
+It is also used as a general term for most men in influential positions in the church other than bishops, including apostles.

 Endowments